Serechops/Serechops-Stash/plugins/stashDBTagImport/README.md

 Run the `Import StashDB Tags` plugin task in `Settings > Tasks > Plugin Tasks` to import over 2,000 curated Tags with descriptions from StashDB.

-## Configuration

-- `graphql_url`: URL of the GraphQL endpoint.
-Update this variable to match your endpoint.
-Default: `http://localhost:9999/graphql`